PrometheusSatyen/Cerebral/README.md

 Planned Functionality:
 -------------------------
+* Ability to click on contracts to open them and show full details including contents.
 * More information on the individual character pages, with tabs for a detailed overview of the skill queue, contracts, mails, etc.
 * Skill Planner, replicating EVEMon's skill planning functionality, including remaps, implants, etc.
 * Configurable alerts (training stopped, character lapsed to alpha, ready for extraction, etc.)